Varisu: Distribution

 In November, it was announced that Seven Screen Studios had acquired the Tamil Nadu theatrical rights for the film.
 They will further distribute the film through their sub-distributors: Shri Sai Combines (Tirunelveli and Kanyakumari), Five Star Films (Madurai), Radhu Infotainment (Tiruchirappalli and Tanjore) and distributor Senthil (Salem).
 Red Giant Movies will distribute the film in North Arcot, South Arcot, Chennai, Coimbatore and Chengalpet.
-Ahimsa Entertainment will be releasing the film in Tamil and Telugu in the United Kingdom.
+Ahimsa Entertainment released the film in Tamil and Telugu in the United Kingdom.
 4 Seasons Creations acquired the rights for distributing the film in European countries such as France, Norway and Netherlands.
-Shloka Entertainment acquired the North American theatrical rights.
-DMY Creations bought the distribution rights for Malaysia..Home screen entertainments bought the distribution rights for Singapore and Sri lanka.
+DMY Creations bought the distribution rights for Malaysia, and Home Screen Entertainment did so for Singapore.